baothiennguyen/PROJ_001_big_five/README.md

 # PROJ_001_big_five
 A GUI to analyse and visualise data from big five personality test results.
-For context on the Big Five Personality Traits, see [Wikipedia Page](https://en.wikipedia.org/wiki/Big_Five_personality_traits).
+For context on the Big Five Personality Traits, see the [Wikipedia Page](https://en.wikipedia.org/wiki/Big_Five_personality_traits).

 ## 1. Set up and Run Program